kevL/yata/ReadMe.txt

 "Paste" on the Rows menu.
 The first row will be pasted at the currently selected row, pushing that row along with all following rows down such that they get shifted beneath the range that is pasted.
 Note that pasting rows never replaces any row(s).
-To replace rows with a copied range of rows, use paste, re-select, then delete or vice versa.
-And to paste rows after the last row, choose "Paste" without having a currently selected row - pressing [Esc] will clear all selections of rows, cols, and cells.
+To replace rows with a copied range of rows, paste your copied rows then delete the rows you want deleted, or vice versa.
+And to paste rows after the last row, choose "Paste" without having a currently selected row - pressing Escape will clear all selections of rows, cols, and cells.

 Appendix D: output